Updated: Feb 10

 Effacement- As labor progresses, the cervix becomes thinner.
 Effacement is measured with a percentage.
 For example, if you are 50% effaced, your cervix has thinned halfway.
 When you are 100% effaced, your cervix is completely thinned.

-Ripening- As your body prepares for birth, the cervix becomes softer.
+Consistency- As your body prepares for birth, the cervix becomes softer, like a ripening piece of fruit.
 To get an idea about what I am talking about- touch the tip of your nose.
 Now touch your lips.
 Your cervix starts out firm, much like the tip of your nose and as it ripens becomes soft, like your lips.
 A vaginal exam determines whether your cervix is firm, medium, or soft.

 The position of your baby may also be determined during a vaginal exam.
 Your baby’s “station” refers to their position in relation to your pelvis, whether they are high or low.
 Your provider may also be able to feel the sutures of your baby’s skull to determine which direction they are facing.